MangaVQA and MangaLMM: A Benchmark and Specialized Model for Multimodal Manga Understanding: Related Work: Comic Data and Tasks

 Recent work, CoMix~\cite{vivoli2024comix}, has unified various comic-related tasks by analyzing existing datasets, including French comics (eBDtheque~\cite{eBDtheque2013}), American comics (COMICS~\cite{Comic-2017amazing} and DCM772~\cite{nguyen2018digital}), and Japanese comics (Manga109~\cite{manga109} and PopManga~\cite{magiv1}).
 CoMix primarily focuses on transcript generation-related tasks, including object detection, speaker identification, character re-identification, reading order prediction, and character naming prediction.
 Similarly, the recent Magi series (v1~\cite{magiv1}, v2~\cite{magiv2}, and v3~\cite{magiv3}) also centers on transcript generation.
 Notably, Magi v3 extends this pipeline by generating image captions from transcriptions and further producing prose based on those captions.

 Although recent studies such as CoMix and the Magi series have addressed a wide range of tasks, the evaluation of OCR has often been underexplored, particularly in detecting the locations of texts within an image and recognizing their content.
 One exception is COMICS TEXT+~\cite{soykan2024comprehensive}, which evaluates OCR performance at the panel level, but it does not address page-level evaluation.
 However, humans typically perceive and interpret text at the page level, integrating visual and textual cues across the entire layout.
 To reflect this human reading process, we evaluate OCR performance on two-page spreads using MangaOCR.
+A detailed discussion is provided in Appendix~\ref{sup-sec:OCR-eval}.

 Existing studies have also largely overlooked the visual question answering (VQA) task in the context of comics.
 Among prior datasets, the Manga Understanding Benchmark (MangaUB~\cite{mangaub2025}) is the most closely related to our proposed MangaVQA.
 While MangaUB can be considered a simple VQA benchmark, it contains only eight predefined question types—such as identifying the number of characters, the weather, or the time of day—thus offering limited question diversity.
 As a result, MangaUB does not address a broad spectrum of VQA problems centered on text understanding in manga.
 Furthermore, its scope is restricted to the panel level.